ashishtrivedi16/HyperFace/README.md

 - Known issues
     - openCV's imread function reads in BGR instead of RGB, skimage ioread is comparatively slower than openCV, matplotlib shows wrong image plots because of BGR mode
     - Some images are bw by default so proper dimension conversion can not be done at all images (at the moment those images are skipped to save me from headache)
+    - Processing all images uses up 14gb+ of RAM, so try and implement some other way because I plan on implementing data augementation in future to increase face detection accuracy

 #### Current model archietecture (AlexNet) is shown below -